-If we were to add a fourth type of capital, political capital, would that allow us to extend Bourdieu's model of taste and embrace the objective inequalities in endowments and opportunities we have categorized and we think characterize The Fittest, The Chosen, the Wealthy, and The Powerful to better understand Inequality in Chinese Perspective?
+If we were to add a fourth type of capital, political capital, would that allow us to extend Bourdieu's model to embrace the objective inequalities in endowments and opportunities which we have categorized as The Fittest, The Chosen, The Wealthy, and The Powerful and to better interpret inequality in Chinese perspective?
+How do these four kinds of capital interact?
+To what extent are they independent or interdependent of each other?

-Appendix A

-Assessment Rubrics
+Appendix A: Assessment Rubrics